Vietnam.vn - Nền tảng quảng bá Việt Nam

 On the water surface, many patches of plantain and water lily were blooming.
 As the boat carrying us passed by, these river vegetables swayed with the waves.

-The sound of the boat’s engine made the huge, black gooses flap their wings and fly up from the water.
+The sound of the boat’s engine made the huge, black, naked gooses flap their wings and fly up from the water.
 On both banks, the forest trees began to sprout and grow green again after the long months of hot weather.

-Occasionally, a few long-tailed warblers such as arrow-winged ibis, lapwings, and jungle fowls from neighboring Cambodia fly over the National Park or vice versa.
+Occasionally, a few long-tailed warblers like arrow-winged ibises, lapwings, and junglefowls from neighboring Cambodia fly over the National Park or vice versa.

 The boat is made from palm tree trunks, about 3m long.
-The size and load capacity of the boat are a bit small but very suitable for navigating the upper reaches of the Vam River - where there are many stakes and brush, caused by fallen forest trees and suitable for the difficult economic conditions of local families.
+The size and load capacity of the boat, although a bit small, is very suitable for navigating the upper reaches of the Vam River - where there are many stakes and brush, caused by fallen forest trees, and suitable for the difficult economic conditions of the local people.

-The fish net of the people in the upper reaches of the Vam Co Dong River.
+River fish net of people in the upper reaches of the Vam Co Dong River.

-On this section of the river there are many giant fish traps of the Cambodian people.
-The traps on this section of the river by the forest are built with dozens of wooden logs.
+On this section of the river there are many giant fish beds of the Cambodian people.
+The beds on this section of the river near the forest are built with dozens of wooden logs.

 In front of the wooden fence, there is a thick layer of netting, woven from many bamboo strips.
 The netting has the effect of forcing fish and shrimp to swim to the open space in the middle of the river - where the net mouth is waiting.